 Keeping a watchful eye on your reports will also help protect you against credit fraud and identity theft.

 Whichever debt relief method you choose will affect your reports.
 No matter which debt relief option you choose, it is likely to have either a temporary negative effect on your credit, or a long-term negative effect.

 The more severe the debt relief option you choose, the more negative the effect is likely to be.
 That is why we recommend you review your online credit report and credit score before you choose your debt relief path.
-You can now get combined 3 in 1 credit reports with Credit Monitoring.

 For debt management, you need to know which creditors report on you, and which don’t.
 This will help you with evaluating debt relief options.

 After you have gone through the debt relief option you have chosen, you will get another copy of your online credit report to start on the road to rebuilding your credit.
 It is important for you to know what is in your credit report and how to read it.

 Major Credit Bureaus – Equifax, Transperian & TransUnion

 There are 3 major credit bureaus that report on consumer credit, Equifax (formerly TRW), Transperian and TransUnion.
 Creditors will view your credit report when you apply for a loan, mortgage or credit card.
 Employers may request your credit report prior to making decisions about your future.
 And, creditors will also report late payments, balances outstanding, and bad debt accounts to credit bureaus.

 With 3 credit bureaus listing your credit history, it is very common for each of them to have some information that is different.
 You could start by getting your free online credit report from one provider, however, we recommend you get all 3.
 This way you will only have one set of codes to follow.